RebelToolbox/RebelDocumentation/development/cpp/object_class.rst

 All objects in Rebel Engine have a :ref:`_notification <class_Object_method__notification>` method that allows it to respond to engine level callbacks that may relate to it.
-More information can be found on the :ref:`doc_notifications` page.
+More information can be found on the :doc:`/tutorials/best_practices/notifications` page.

 References
 ----------